Top Picks for Seasonal Summer Produce

 Here are some of our top picks for seasonal summer produce and why they are beneficial to your health.
 So read up and make a trip to your local farmers market or favorite store.
 When possible you’ll want to choose organic.

-Apples – not only are apple delicious and inexpensive, they fill you up due to their high water and fiber content.
+Apples – not only are apples delicious and inexpensive, but they also fill you up due to their high water and fiber content.
 Apples contain pectin, a fiber source, which is also known as a prebiotic.
-Prebiotics deliver good bacteria to your body.
+Prebiotics feed the good bacteria in your body.

 Asparagus – a natural diuretic, helps the body to flush excess water and salt, combating bloat.
 Full of tryptophan, mood levels can be elevated by consuming asparagus.
-Asparagus is also high in Vitamins B, especially folic acid, E, and K. Go for purple asparagus and get even more antioxidants.
+Asparagus is also high in vitamins B, E, and K. Go for purple asparagus and get even more antioxidants.

-Beans (Shell) – also known as “poor man’s meat,” because of their quality protein levels.
-Beans are quite high in fiber, making them a top satiating food.
-Adding on, beans are a great source of B vitamins, iron, zinc, magnesium and potassium.
-Choosing beans over meat, just two times a week, promotes healthy cholesterol levels and helps protect against heart disease.
+Beans (Shell) – beans are quite high in fiber, making them a top satiating food.
+Additionally, beans are a great source of protein, B vitamins, iron, zinc, magnesium, and potassium.

-Lettuce – a good source of chlorophyll and Vitamins A, B, C and K. Lettuce is high in folic acid and minerals manganese and chromium.
-The darker the lettuce, the greater nutrient content.
+Lettuce – a good source of chlorophyll and vitamins A, B, C, and K. Lettuce is high in folate and minerals manganese and chromium.
+The darker the lettuce, the greater the nutrient content.

-Onions – an excellent source of B Vitamins, C and K, chromium, and dietary fiber.
-Onions are a good source of folic acid.
+Onions – an excellent source of B vitamins, C and K, chromium, and dietary fiber.
+Onions are a good source of folate.
 Onions have blood sugar lowering qualities.
 Onions contain quercetin, which is a natural anti-histamine.

-Peas – are high in protein and fiber.
-Peas are a good source of Vitamins B, C, and K. By eating peas, you will consume a variety of minerals, including phosphorus, manganese, magnesium, potassium, and iron.
+Peas – are high in protein and fiber and are a good source of vitamins B, C, and K. By eating peas, you will consume a variety of minerals, including phosphorus, manganese, magnesium, potassium, and iron.

-Potatoes – are a great source of many nutrients, including potassium, Vitamins B6 and C, and Niacin.
+Potatoes – are a great source of many nutrients, including potassium, vitamins B6 and C, and niacin.
 Potatoes contain a good amount of fiber and a moderate amount of protein.
 Don’t throw away the skins.
 This is where you will find most of these nutritional features.
-They are full healing properties that have even been known to treat skin wounds.
+They are full of healing properties that have even been known to treat skin wounds.

-Spinach – is extremely nutrient dense.
-Spinach is full of Vitamins B, C, and K. It contains twice as much iron as other greens.
+Spinach – is extremely nutrient-dense.
+Spinach is full of vitamins B, C, and K. It contains twice as much iron as other greens.
 Spinach contains chlorophyll which aids in blood flow.
-Spinach is one of the best sources of lutein, which promotes eye health.
+Also, spinach is one of the best sources of lutein, which promotes eye health.